nomeata/haskell-for-readers/haskell-for-readers.md

 But what is this type `t`?
 There is not, actually, a type called `t`.
 Instead, this is a *type variable*, meaning that the function `twice` can be used with any type.
 Any lower-case identifier in a type is a type variable (not just `t`), and concrete types are always upper-case.

-Here we can see that we can use `twice` with numbers, booleans, and even with functions:
+Here we can see that we can use `twice` with numbers, Booleans, and even with functions:
 ```
 *Main> twice countDigits (99^99)
 3